 - Keep your PIN or other card details safe.

-Always make sure to cover the keypad when entering your PIN at the checkout or when withdrawing cash from an ATM.
 You may not be able to get your money back if you’re careless with your PIN or password.

 - Only make payments through secure services.

 You should only conduct online payments on websites that have “https” at the beginning of the URL along with a locked padlock symbol.
 Also, you shouldn’t use your card when using public connections such as free Wi-Fi networks in cafés or airports.
 These networks are less secure than private, password-protected connections, and the risk of hackers accessing your data is higher.

 - Get up-to-date antivirus software.

 Stay protected with anti-spyware and antivirus software, especially if you often transact over the Internet.
 This will protect your accounts from online hacking.

 - Be prudent on the Internet.

 Many online accounts and services now suggest you store your credit card details for ease of payment.
 The problem is that some of these services hold enough personal details about you for a hacker to be able to steal your identity.

 This makes it important to protect your accounts by limiting the information you provide and using complicated and varied passwords.
 Practice safe email protocol, and don’t open messages from unknown senders.

 This relates to credit card skimming and is very important at ATMs and stores where you use your card.
 Look out for irregularities when at the ATM, particularly for machine parts that look unusual, are loose or that look overly new compared to the parts surrounding it.
 When paying in a store, make sure your card stays within sight and only gets swiped once.
 Always shield your PIN from others’ view when entering it.